Seven Common Misconceptions about Laser Eye Surgery

 Misconception 4: “The results of Laser Eye Surgery are not permanent”

-As we get older, everyone’s eyes change, to some degree, even if we have never needed glasses.
-Studies have suggested, however, that these effects are generally very small.
-Once you reach the age of 50, it is estimated that your prescription will only change by an average of half a dioptre every decade.
+However, the treatment cannot prevent the natural ageing of the eyes as we get older.
+As we age, our eyes change, even if we have never needed glasses.
+While these changes are generally very small, once we reach middle age, they can become more noticeable, eventually requiring us to wear reading glasses.
+Still, it is estimated that your prescription will only change by an average of half a dioptre every decade once you reach the age of 50.

 Misconception 5: “I’m too old to have Laser Eye Surgery”